diegoulloao/neofusion.kitty/README.md

 </p>

-Add the following code inside your `kitty.conf`:
+Add the following code into your `kitty.conf`:

 ```
 # tabs